Caterham Graduates Racing Club: Sigma 135 (270R, Roadsport, Modified Roadsport and Academy)

+All of which can be fully upgraded to Sigma 135 specification.

+Many of the upgrades are optional (wide track suspension, quick steering rack, brake bias valve and race dampers/springs) so you need not do everything at once (or at all).

+A Sigma 135 can be later upgraded to Sigma 150 specification.

+Sigma 150 (310R and Sigmax)

-Upgrades from the 135 class, the 150 class mirrors the 310R specification in Caterham Motorsport apart from tyres, which are medium compound Yokohama AO48R.
-Upgrades from the 135 class include a limited slip differential and a further engine tune with airbox, different camshafts and remapped ignition.
+Upgraded from the Sigma 135 (270R) class, the Sigma 150 class mirrors the 310R specification in Caterham Motorsport.
+Upgrades include a limited slip differential, lightened flywheel and a further engine tune with different camshafts and remapped ignition.
 Power is 152 hp.

+Also included in the 150 class are the older fixed cam Supersport/Sigmax specification cars.

 Affordability and Technical Support

 Affordability is a key ingredient to Caterham Graduates racing.
 Strict regulations allow only limited modifications and work on the sealed engines is limited to nominated engine builders.

 Other ways the club promotes affordability include limiting the amount of tyres the drivers can use through the season, providing race-day catering as part of the drivers' entry fees, and encouraging drivers either to stay on-site at the circuits or in budget hotels locally.
 Wherever possible, a low-priced "free practice" session is available before qualifying, so drivers can familiarise themselves with the circuit without having to book a full day of testing before the meeting.